- How do I get involved?

 Phase 2 – a drug is tested on a larger group of people, to get a better idea of its effects

-Phase 3 – once a drug has passed the first two stages it is offered to a larger group of ill patients and compared against an existing treatment or placebos for its effectiveness and any side effects.
+Phase 3 – once a drug has passed the first two stages it is offered to a larger group of patients with the condition and compared against an existing treatment or placebos for its effectiveness and any side effects.

 Phase 4 – The safety and effectiveness of a medicine continue to be monitored whilst it is being used in practice.